 To help you handle abandoned carts before and after they happen, we divided this article into two sections.

 People expect a seamless shopping experience, and if your website can’t deliver, they will go elsewhere.
-Consider also that 85.65% of cart abandonments occur on mobile phones.
+Consider also that 85.65% of cart abandonment occurs on mobile phones.
 While many people start a purchase on a mobile device and finish it on another, it may be the mobile experience itself that interrupts the sale.
 Here are 3 effective tactics to streamline your sales process and prevent abandoned carts.

 Offer Multiple Payment Options.
 For shopper convenience, we recommend providing at least two payment options.
 Standard credit card methods are expected, but having a second widely-accepted option, such as PayPal, can boost buyer confidence.

 Also, don’t hide fees.
 Be upfront with your pricing and any extra fees.
-Adding an extra fee at the end of a purchase feels deceptive to users and breaks trust when they discover they must pay more than expected.
+Adding an extra fee at the end of purchase feels deceptive to users and breaks trust when they discover they must pay more than expected.

 Avoid Shipping Shocks.
 In 2017, 9 out of 10 customers said that free shipping is an incentive to shop online, and more almost half of the customers expect it.
 Shipping costs are the last ‘surprise’ before buying, so make sure the price is low enough so that it doesn’t cause an abandoned cart.